THargreaves/beginners-python/README.md

 * Escape loops using `break` and `continue`
 * Learn how to enumerate loops

+### Session 6

+* Create functions to modularise your code
+* Add function parameters
+* Apply recursive strategies to solve common problems
+* Understand the nature of variable scope

+### Session 7

+* Learn the limitations of lists/tuples
+* Use dictionaries to overcome these
+* Manipulate dictionaries, as with lists
+* Loop through dictionaries in multiple ways

+### Session 8

+* Read from a text file
+* Write text to a file
+* Learn how to raise errors
+* Use common built-in packages in your code

 ### What now?

 Checkout my other courses (written by me, in parallel with the AZ Code Club):